Ireland's Best Managed Companies Awards Programme has been saved

 The winning companies are made up of new applicants who have successfully qualified as a Best Managed for the first time along with re-qualifying companies who have qualified to maintained their Best Managed status year on year.
-The programme sponsor is Bank of Ireland.
-The Business Post is the media partner and the Irish Management Institute is the programme's academic partner.
+Those who are successfully awarded as a Best Managed Company are celebrated at the annual Gala Awards and join the elite Best Managed network.

-If your initial application for the programme is successful, your company will receive exclusive and personalised coaching sessions from both Deloitte and Bank of Ireland.
+- Coaching your way to success: If your initial application for the programme is successful, your company will receive exclusive and personalised coaching sessions from Deloitte.
 Not only is this a chance to fine tune your application before it goes to the judging panel, but it is also an excellent opportunity to review and revaluate your business strategy and help with a future development path for your organisation.
 Even if you company is not among the final winners, you are guaranteed to benefit from the business expertise and benchmarking gained during the coaching process.

 Frequently Asked Questions